 - Focus on Effort, Not Just Results—Hard work and consistency are more important than instant proficiency.

-- Learn from Failures—Instead of constituting a sign of failure, mistakes are stepping stones to success.
+- Learn from Failures—Mistakes, rather than being a sign of failure, serve as stepping stones to success.

 - Surround Yourself with Positivity—Keep yourself accompanied by mentors, family, and friends that encourage you.